MuxZeroNet/ZeroMux/README.md

 You can help us test [I2P support](https://github.com/HelloZeroNet/ZeroNet/issues/45), so that we can have even more seeders in the future.

 There are some browser bugs which ZeroNet developers are unable to fix.
-You can help us persuade Chromium developers that [blocking `blob:null/` in an iframe sandbox](https://bugs.chromium.org/p/chromium/issues/detail?id=379206) should be considered as a bug, not a feature.
+You can [star this ZeroNet-related Chromium issue](https://bugs.chromium.org/p/chromium/issues/detail?id=686516).
 This long standing bug prevents MSE APIs from working properly in an iframe sandbox.

 You can also donate to [ZeroNet](https://github.com/HelloZeroNet/ZeroNet) and help keep both projects alive.